Amphiluke/cbx-tree/README.md

 ### `CbxTree.filter()`

 This method can be used to “filter” the tree by hiding those items that don’t meet custom criteria.
-The method accepts a single argument, a preficate function.
+The method accepts a single argument, a predicate function.
 The predicate is passed an object argument with item’s `title` and `value` as properties, and the return value must be `true` if the item passes the filter and `false` otherwise.
 It should be noted that if an item passes the filter, its *descendants* remain visible even if they themselves don’t satisfy the filtering condition.

 ```javascript
 const readingList = document.querySelector('[name="reading-list[]"]');